GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 APIs, and make it possible for you to provide feedback on their usability and effectiveness in broader deployment.

-Opting into an origin trial allows you to build demos and prototypes that your beta testing users can try for the duration of the trial without requiring them to flip any special flags in their browser.
+Opting into an origin trial allows you to build demos and prototypes that your beta testing users can try for the duration of the trial without requiring them to flip any flags in their browser.
+Although typically more stable than features available behind a flag (see below) it's still possible for an API surface to change based on your feedback.
 There's more info on origin trials in the [Origin Trials Guide for Web Developers][ot-guide].

 <a style="text-decoration: none;" class="w-button w-button--primary" href="https://fugu-tracker.web.app/#:~:text=origin%20trial%20(details)">
   All APIs currently in origin trial